gkonovalov/android-vad/README.md

 ## Android Voice Activity Detection (VAD)
-This [VAD](https://en.wikipedia.org/wiki/Voice_activity_detection) library can process audio in real-time and identify presence of human speech in an audio sample that contains a mixture of speech and noise.
+This [VAD](https://en.wikipedia.org/wiki/Voice_activity_detection) library can process audio in real-time and identify presence of human speech in an audio samples that contain a mixture of speech and noise.
 The VAD functionality operates offline, performing all processing tasks directly on the mobile device.

 <p align="center">
 <img src="https://raw.githubusercontent.com/gkonovalov/android-vad/master/demo.gif" alt="drawing" height="400"/>